The Dreaded Purge – When Is an Acne Outbreak Natural or Man-Made?

 When is it Not Purging?

 It’s important to note that skin irritations can look like a breakout – these will not go away with time and instead the product shouldn’t be used in future.
-If you develop general redness, itching, mild swelling or dry flaking skin – these are much more likely to indicate a reaction to the product and it's best to stop using it.
+If you develop general redness, itching, mild swelling or dry flaking skin – these are much more likely to indicate a reaction to the product and it's best to stop using it immediately.

 What Triggers Purging?

-(2) Products That Exfoliate the Skin
+Products That Exfoliate the Skin

-- leading to skin cell build-up in pores
+i.e Leads to skin cell build-up in pores

 - AHA, BHA, PHA